 Drugs in amateur sport is a growing problem

 Many people who get involved in sport start out with dreams of stardom and riches.
 However, it is clear that only a very small percentage reach that level, meaning that the rest of us have to quickly reassess our goals.
 Despite the realization that for many of us the elite level is beyond our capabilities, we continue to pursue our chosen activity and are happy to compete at our own level.
 The sense of fun, camaraderie and vital exercise are other reasons why we continued to enjoy sport.
 There is an image of those who compete as leisure athletes as being quite happy to compete on a casual basis and that taking part trumps any notions of winning.
 However, that is clearly not the case as amateur sports can be highly competitive and no matter what level you are at, the desire to win can be as strong as any sports professional.
-There may be no financial reward or international fame, but being the best in your own race or region and the localised notoriety that brings can be enough motivation.
+There may be no financial reward or international fame, but being the best in your own race or region and the localized notoriety that brings can be enough motivation.
 Of course this is quite normal and healthy, but recent studies of amateur sport have identified cases where this can lead competitors to cross the line in their pursuit of success.

 Study reveals widespread use of drugs